 The SPSS 25.0 program (IBM software) was used to analyze the data.
-Descriptive data were expressed as mean $\pm$ SD for normally distributed variables or median (min-max) for nonnormally distributed variables.
+Descriptive data were expressed as mean \pm SD for normally distributed variables or median (min-max) for non-normally distributed variables.
 Normality of the distribution was investigated by the Kolmogorov-Smirnov test.
 The comparison between patient's self-assessment and caregiver's assessment of dyspnea using both scales in hospitalized patients with respiratory diseases was performed by calculating the mean difference and 95% confidence interval (CI) between raters.
-The degree of concordance between the two assessors (interrater reliability for each scale) was calculated using intraclass correlation coefficients (ICCs) using a two-way mixed effects (single measurement) mode with consistency. $^{19-22} \,$
+The degree of concordance between the two assessors (interrater reliability for each scale) was calculated using intraclass correlation coefficients (ICCs) using a two-way mixed effects (single measurement) mode with consistency. $^{19-22}$

 For the comparison of dyspnea assessment between the two scales, for patients and caregiver, we calculated the mean difference in scores and 95% CI between the two scales.
 The degree of concordance between both scales (inter-instrument reliability) for both the patients and the caregiver was also calculated using a two-way mixed effects model (single measurement) with absolute agreement ICC type.
-All ICCs were expressed with their 95% CI.
-Values less than 0.5 indicate poor reliability, values between 0.5 and 0.75 indicate moderate reliability, values greater than 0.90 indicate good reliability.
-In a secondary analysis, the above was then conducted separately for the subgroup of patients with lung cancer and those with other lung diseases.
+22 All ICCs were expressed with their 95% CI.
+Values less than 0.5 indicate poor reliability, values between 0.5 and 0.75 indicate moderate reliability, values between 0.75 and 0.9 indicate good reliability, and values greater than 0.90 indicate excellent reliability.
+22 In a secondary analysis, the above was then conducted separately for the subgroup of patients with lung cancer and those with other lung diseases.